About

 Individuals can support us with a monthly donation here and we have a Patrons scheme for organisations to get involved.
 You can also contribute with a one time donation through this link.

-This kind of reporting takes time and research to produce so we urge you, your friends and colleagues to support us.
+This kind of reporting takes time and research so we urge you, your friends and colleagues to support us.
 If you want better local news, please consider paying the price of a coffee a month for it.

-Editor & CIC director
+Rebecca Maer / editor & CIC director

 Rebecca's CV includes the following organisations: